RFblaze/YTSubs2srt/README.md

 > Is the current time 2:47pm, Harry?
 Dumbledore asked calmly.

 &nbsp;&nbsp;&nbsp;&nbsp;In this case, the program will recognize both 4:00 and 2:47 as timestamps and will format it accordingly (which will not result in valid   srt syntax).
 This issue will be resolved eventually

+2. The exported filename is not exactly correct.
+It appends the "_new" at the end of the .txt file extension when it should be before.
+For example: When "my_first_file.txt" is selected by the program, the new file is named "my_first_file.txt_new.txt" when it should be "my_first_file_new.txt".